kmuthukk/yugabyte-db/docs/building-document-store-on-rocksdb.md

 LSM storage engines like RocksDB have become the de facto standard today for handling workloads with fast-growing data especially as SSDs keep getting cheaper.

 Google’s OLTP databases, namely Spanner and its precursor BigTable, use an LSM store.
-Facebook’s user databases <a href="https://code.fb.com/core-data/myrocks-a-space-and-write-optimized-mysql-database/">migrated away</a> from using MySQL with an InnoDB (B-Tree) engine to MySQL with RocksDB-based MyRocks (LSM) engine.
+Facebook’s user databases <a href="https://code.fb.com/core-data/myrocks-a-space-and-write-optimized-mysql-database/">
+migrated away</a> from using MySQL with an InnoDB (B-Tree) engine to MySQL with RocksDB-based MyRocks (LSM) engine.
 MongoDB’s WiredTiger storage engine offers an LSM option as well even though MongoDB itself does not support that option.
 Newer time series data stores such as InfluxDB also follow the LSM design.

 As previously described in <a href="https://blog.yugabyte.com/a-busy-developers-guide-to-database-storage-engines-the-basics/">“A Busy Developer’s Guide to Database Storage Engines”</a>, there are two primary reasons behind LSM’s overwhelming success over B-Trees.

 First reason is that writes in an LSM engine are sequential, and SSDs handle sequential writes much better than random writes.
 As explained in this <a href="https://www.seagate.com/tech-insights/lies-damn-lies-and-ssd-benchmark-master-ti/">Seagate article</a>, sequential writes dramatically simplifies garbage collection at the SSD layer while random writes (as in a B-Tree engine) causes SSD fragmentation.
 The defragmentation process impacts SSD performance significantly.

 Secondly, even though the conventional wisdom is that B-Trees are better for read intensive-workloads, the reality is that this wisdom is inaccurate for many modern workloads.
 <ul>
  	<li>LSMs require more read IOPS from the drives in general.
-However, unlike HDDs, SSDs offer very high read throughput at microsecond latencies for this to be a major issue with modern hardware.</li>
+However, unlike HDDs, SSDs
+		offer very high read throughput at microsecond latencies for this to be a major issue with modern hardware.</li>
- 	<li>For random read workloads, bloom filters help reduce the number of read IOPS often making it close to B-Tree style workloads by trading off some CPU.</li>
+ 	<li>For random read workloads, bloom filters help reduce the number of read IOPS often
+		making it close to B-Tree style workloads by trading off some CPU.</li>
- 	<li>For read-recent workloads (e.g., “Get top 50 messages of an inbox or recent 6 hours of activity for a device”), LSMs outperform B-Trees.
+ 	<li>For read-recent workloads (e.g., “Get top 50 messages of an inbox or recent 6
+		hours of activity for a device”), LSMs outperform B-Trees.
 This is due to the fact that in an LSM data is naturally time partitioned, while still being clustered by say the “user id” (in a Inbox-like application) or “device id” (as in a IOT or time series application).</li>
 </ul>

 <h3 style="text-align: left;">Language Matters: C++, Java, or Go?</h3>